 In the first half or 2018, an online survey was performed to assess potential interest of all Chalmers faculty members to contribute to the new area of advance.
 Over 200 Chalmers faculty members, from 12 different departments, gave a positive response.
 More than 100 key Chalmers faculty members, named by their respective heads of departments, were invited to in-depth interviews to discuss possible focus areas and challenges to be addressed by the new area of advance.
 Based on the online survey and the in-depth interviews, as well as strategic input from our key external partners, six "challenge cluster" areas were selected.

-In the second half of 2018, we will be working on developing the final profiles of the new Area of Advance.
+In the second half of 2018 and during 2019, we will be working on developing the final profiles of the new Area of Advance.
 This will be a community-building process, driven by teams of cluster leaders (Chalmers faculty members appointed to lead the process).

 Digitalization, Big Data and Artificial Intelligence: Rebecka Jörnsten MV and Robert Feldt CSE

-Infections, Antibiotics and Drug Delivery: Marie Strid ACE and Fredrik Westerlund BIO
+Bacteria, Infections and Antibiotics: Marie Strid ACE and Fredrik Westerlund BIO

-Sensors and Diagnostics: Mikael Persson E2, Hana Dobsicek Trefna E2 and Fredrik Höök BIO
+BioMedical Engineering: Mikael Persson E2, Hana Dobsicek Trefna E2, Fredrik Höök BIO, Torbjörn Lundh MV

-Prevention, Lifestyle and Ergonomics: Cecilia Berlin IMS and Rikard Landberg BIO
+Prevention, Lifestyle and Ergonomics for Sustainable Health: Cecilia Berlin IMS and Rikard Landberg BIO

 Management of Health and Care: Andreas Hellström TME and Marie Strid ACE